kittanai46/smooth_transition/package/smooth_transition/README.md

 ## smooth_transition
-A simple and customizable Flutter package for smooth page transition animations.
-Supports fade, slide, and scale effects with minimal setup.
+A simple and customizable Flutter package for smooth page transition animations.Supports fade, slide, and scale effects with minimal setup.

 ## Features
-🚀 Easy to use with Navigator.push()
+- 🚀 Easy to use with Navigator.push()
-🎬 Built-in animations: Fade, Slide, Scale
+- 🎬 Built-in animations: Fade, Slide, Scale
-⚡ Lightweight & customizable
+- ⚡ Lightweight & customizable
-🔧 Adjustable animation duration & curve
+- 🔧 Adjustable animation duration & curve

 ## Installation
 Add dependency in your pubspec.yaml: